beraboris/little-programs-with-a-twist-examples/README.md

 This is a set of hopefully realistic examples that show the usage of the Option, Either, Eventually (Future), and Collection monads.

+In these examples, we use the GitHub api to find the top contributor of a user's most popular repository.
+We do this using monadic expressions and the monads mentioned earlier.

 These examples were written in combination with a blog article I wrote explaining monads.
 (TODO: add article url) The article itself looks into the high level concepts and does not go into examples.
 This repository is meant to